helloarchy/ticket-system/README.md

 Handle all user payments via credit cards and the Stripe API.
 Cancel orders if payment fails, or complete if successful.

+## Architecture
+Client frontend, with a microservice backend.
+A shared common library is imported into all microservices as an NPM package.
+Each service uses Node.js, written in TypeScript.
+Each has a mongo database, apart from the Expiration service which makes use of Redis.
+Each service also uses a NATS streaming server for event handling and communication.
+All services are containerised, and hosted via Kubernetes on Azure using AKS.